 High School Admissions FAQs

 Welcome and thank you for choosing Shoals!
-Please note that even if you are graduating in June of 2013, you are still considered a high school student.
+Please note that even if you graduate in June, you are still considered a high school student.

 - I'm a high school student; how do I to get into a course at Shoals?

 - I'm an international student; what do I need to do to get into a course at Shoals?